-All FIGURE LEGENDS should appear in a list independent of the actual figures as separate files.
+All FIGURE LEGENDS should appear in a list independent of the actual figures.

 When naming your figure files, please label them with the last name of the first author, followed by a period (.), and then list the figure number.
 Ex: Smith.
 Fig1.
 Label figures and tables inside the files in addition to naming the file with the figure or table number. (ie. When figures or table files are opened, the figure or table number should appear inside the file.)

 All TABLES should be cited in the text, in numerical order using Arabic numbers.
 Each table must stand alone (i.e., contain all necessary information within the caption and legend), and the table itself must be understood independent of the text.
 Information that appears in the text should not be repeated in the tables, and tables should not contain data that can be given in the text in one or two sentences.